-Suella Braverman is ‘first-rate’ politician whom I admire, says Michael Gove
+Michael Gove confronted with Suella Braverman’s ‘delete and ignore’ email

 The senior Tory figure added: “She is a valued member of the cabinet, and someone whom I admire a lot,” later telling the BBC that the prime minister thought “she deserves a second chance”.

-Ms Braverman has said she told cabinet secretary Simon Case about her mistake after sharing a sensitive government document via her personal email.
+Ms Braverman has claimed that she told top government officials about her mistake after sharing a sensitive government document via her personal email.

-Appearing on Sunday with Laura Kuenssberg, Mr Gove was confronted with a leaked email showing Ms Braverman had asking a recipient to “delete the message and ignore”, sent hours before officials were eventually told.
+Appearing on Sunday with Laura Kuenssberg, Mr Gove was confronted with a leaked email showing Ms Braverman had asked a recipient to “delete the message and ignore” around 10am, hours before officials were eventually told at midday.

-Mr Gove said the request to “ignore and delete” the email is “standard practice” and would be “quite proper” – going on to claim that Ms Braverman is “absolutely” a politician of integrity.
+Mr Gove said the request to ignore and delete the email was “standard practice” and would be “quite proper” – going on to claim that Ms Braverman is “absolutely” a politician of integrity.

 He added: “I am satisfied, more than satisfied, that in resigning, accepting responsibility, apologising, and then in being assured by the cabinet secretary and the prime minister that Suella coming back into office was the right thing, that Suella is now in a position to do the work that she is dedicated to doing.”